NRCan/geoscience_language_models/README.md

 ## Example Application
 Principal component analysis (PCA) biplot of mineral names colour coded to the Dana classification scheme.
-Results are based on the preferred GloVE model.
-Minerals with similar classifications plot together in PCA space, reflecting similar vector properties (e.g., silicates versus sulphides).
-At least some of the 1,893 matching mineral names are likely beyond the vocabulary of a typical geologist.
-As a result, word embeddings provide a powerful framework for evaluating and predicting mineral groups based on thousands of observations in nature from multiple trained observers over time.
+Word vectors for macthing mineral names (n = 1893) are based on the preferred GloVE model.
+Minerals with similar classifications plot together in PCA space, reflecting similar vector properties.
+Word embeddings provide a powerful framework for evaluating and predicting mineral assemblages based on thousands of observations from the natural rock record.